fentas/docker-mongo-replset/README.md

 this label you specify the role of of the mongo instance.
 You can add host labels on first time registration over cli or using `rancher/server` ui.
 [See here for more](http://docs.rancher.com/rancher/rancher-ui/infrastructure/hosts/custom/#host-labels)

+Due to a not implemented feature [see](https://github.com/rancher/rancher/issues/2601) also add host label `mongo-replset=1`.

 Now start your mongod instances, easily on specifying `mongo` key as schedule requirement.